apache/incubator-annotator/README.md

 $ yarn test
 ```

-Continue reading the [development documentation](http://localhost:8080) in your
+Once the test server has started, you can read local development documentation
-browser.
+by visiting `http://localhost:8080/` in your browser.

 # License